Welcome to Year 4

 Spellings and Homework:-

-Our focus this year is to consolidate learning of keywords, spellings, timetables and reading each day from what we have learnt within the week.
+Our focus this year is to consolidate learning of keywords, spellings, timetables and reading each day.
 Thank you for all your support at home.

 Class Dojo- Each child will have a monster character.
 When they are seen working hard, trying their best, persevering, being kind, having consistent good behaviour and more they will be rewarded with points.
 If a child does not follow our school rules and values these points can be taken away.